thenameissubhan/DiscordRPC_SpyEye/README.md

 **SpyEye** is a high-performance Discord Rich Presence application designed to display authorized system, application, and gaming activity as a dynamic, real-time Discord status.

 ## Security Notice
 Use this software only on devices you own or administer, and only with explicit consent.
-SpyEye is intended strictly for personal use, development, activity visualization, and streaming—not covert monitoring.
+SpyEye is intended strictly for personal use, development, activity visualization, and streaming not covert monitoring.

 ---